 Lost in the bowels of the earth, Bill and Newf find the unimaginable controlled by the unassailable – and hidden well enough to be almost undiscoverable.
 How could a house, a graveyard, a cave and a hospital all be so closely related?
 To save lives the puzzle has to be unravelled, and quickly.
 A fair maiden is being held firmly in the jaws of hell and Bill’s task is to rescue her, but he is outsmarted at every turn.
 He tries to match wits with an evil genius, only to discover he is playing right into the monster’s hands.
 Knowing the answer to his dilemma is not good enough when no one will believe the truth.

-‘Well we’re too far from Worthington’s place or Dombroski’s.’
+“Well, we’re too far from Worthington’s place or Dombroski’s.”

-‘But it’s part of the same escarpment ain’t it?’
+“But it’s part of the same escarpment ain’t it?”

-‘So which way is it.’
+“So which way is it.”

-‘Then let’s take a little trog in that direction.’
+“Then let’s take a little trog in that direction.”

-‘Yeah, you’re right Newf.
+“Yeah, you’re right, Newf.
 Let’s go back.
-We’ll get some of your second story gear and go do Worthington once and for all.’
+We’ll get some of your second story gear and go do Worthington once and for all.”

-‘A ram would be quicker.’
+“A ram would be quicker.”

-‘Yeah.
+“Yeah.
 A two-by-four.
 Lay it up against the front door and ease the car up to it.
-A little accelerator and poof el-busto.’
+A little accelerator and poof, el-busto.”

-Suddenly with dirt flying and a squeal of tires, the Rolls took off like a jackrabbit.
-I stood agog unable to believe the events that unfolded.
+Suddenly, with dirt flying and a squeal of tires, the Rolls took off like a jackrabbit.
+I stood agog, unable to believe the events that unfolded.
 The car rushed up the small incline, the driver’s door opened and just prior to the car smashing into the rock wall at the cliff edge, the driver fell out of the vehicle.
 Frozen to the spot, I watched as the Rolls devastated the wall without stopping and then disappeared from sight as it plunged to certain doom at the bottom of the escarpment.
 The crash boomed and echoed in the otherwise silent world.
 As the noise died away I was left glaring at the gaping hole in the wall.
 Newf lay where he had fallen.

-‘The ground ain’t ’alf ’ard.’
+“The ground ain’t ’alf ’ard.”

-‘Could o’ bin worse,’ Newf said as he caught up with me and looked down the cliff.
+“Could o’ bin worse,” Newf said as he caught up with me and looked down the cliff.

 No way.
 As I said, no bloody way.
 Gran thinks I should continue being a detective.
 Some hope.
 I’ve been shot, beaten up, locked up and maligned.
 Why would anyone with half a brain stand in front of a gun, especially when Gran takes all the credit?

-The last outing could easily have been my very last case and Gran got a multimillion-dollar castle out of the deal.
+The last outing could easily have been my very last case and Gran got a multi-million-dollar castle out of the deal.
 What did I get?
-Cuts, scratches and bullet wounds.
+Cuts, scratches, and bullet wounds.
 As I said, no thank you.

 I tried to learn how to become a superhero with kung fu and all that crap.
 What did I get?
-Bruises, a headache and damn nearly concussion.
+Bruises, a headache and damn nearly concussed.
 Last year turned out to be a bad one, especially with 9/11 and all that over in the USA.
 Terrorists are something I can surely do without.